 I'm a writer, editor, and creative director wrapped into one, and I've spent the last 20 years using words and images to make the world a better place.
-I spent most of my career working for nonprofits in Washington, DC, and headed to the Rockies to become creative director at Vermilion, an agency in Boulder, CO.
+I spent most of my career working for nonprofits in Washington, DC, and headed to the Rockies to become creative director at a Boulder agency.
 Now I'm freelancing from Denver, with a focus on graphic design and “do-gooder” organizations.

 Copywriter + Creative Director

-Penning articles for national design publications including AIGA, Adobe Create, Communication Arts, and HOW Magazine.
-Also writing about interior design and architecture for Modern in Denver and 5280Home.
+Penning articles for national design publications including 99U, AIGA, Adobe Create, Communication Arts, and HOW Magazine.
+And getting of the house to talk to graphic designers, interior designers, and architects in my own backyard for Modern in Denver.

 Oversaw the work of five killer graphic designers and one UX strategist, focusing on nonprofit clients like the Museum of Boulder, Coaching Corps and the C.S.
 Mott Foundation; city governments including Vail and Boulder; and “green” companies like Rudi's Organic Bakery and Door to Door Organics.
 Teamed up with brilliant developers and savvy social-media folks to advance causes like civil rights, clean energy, literacy, safe sex, and many more.
 Copywriting focused on messaging, web, content strategy, taglines, and branding identity.

 Inherited an underachieving magazine and turned it into one of the premier publications produced by a nonprofit advocacy organization.
 Brought on a talented graphic designer, a budding writer, a newbie photo editor, and some stellar freelancers, and earned a dozen FOLIO awards for writing, photography, design, and illustration.
 Increased circulation from 290,000 to 330,000 readers, who wrote letters we were proud to publish while silencing all the cranky, overzealous fact-checkers out there just waiting to pounce.